sijingzhangzsj0604/docs/docs/cloud/getting-started/attach-limit-count-plugin.md

 The throttling quota might already reset when you run the above command.
 Try a few times if you don't see this output.
 :::

-Congratulations, you've mastered using Rate Limiting plugin in your API.
+Congratulations, you've mastered using Limit Count plugin in your API.

 Next
 ----